Information for the Public

 - The ATNF Outreach site, and the home pages of the Compact Array, Parkes, Mopra and our headquarters.

-- Some frequently asked questions about astronomy and the Australia Telescope.
+- Some frequently asked questions and Fun Facts about astronomy and the Australia Telescope.

 - Australian Astronomy website is a portal to a variety of sites of interest to both amateur and professional Australian astronomers.